Bnz-0/logiq/docs/Bases.md

 print(q.printAs(myBasis)) # +1|1>
 ```
 But why the qubit "viewed" as myBasis = |1> = -1|1> =  the same qubit "viewed" as stdbasis?
-Of couse because wh hadn't specify the symbols for the states of myBasis!
+Of course because wh hadn't specify the symbols for the states of myBasis!
 ```python
 print(myBasis)
 # |0>: |(1+0j); 0j>